Akalchi/marketplaceArtPrint/README.md

 - `/` - Homepage with HeroSection and experience categories.
 - `/catalog` - Experience catalog.
 - `/login` - Authentication form.

+## Testing

+    🧪 Unit tests are implemented to ensure the correctness of components and application logic.
+    Run tests with:

+    npm test

+## Security

+    All form inputs are validated and sanitized to prevent code injection and unauthorized backend access.

+Contributions

+If you would like to contribute to ArtPrint, please open an issue or submit a pull request with improvements.

 ## Contributions
 If you would like to contribute to **ArtPrint**, please open an issue or submit a pull request with improvements.